Martial industrial

-Martial industrial (also known as military pop) is a syncretic offshoot of industrial music characterized by noise, dark ambient atmospheres, neofolk melodies, dark wave tunes and neoclassical orchestrations as well as the incorporation of audio from military marches, historical speeches and political, apolitical or metapolitical lyrics.
+Martial industrial is an offshoot of industrial music characterized by noise, dark ambient atmospheres, neofolk melodies, dark wave tunes and neoclassical orchestrations as well as the incorporation of audio from military marches, historical speeches and political, apolitical or metapolitical lyrics.
 Unlike other post-industrial genres, martial industrial is typically interested more in a particular worldview or philosophy than pure experimentalism.

 History

 Laibach were one of the first bands to incorporate military marches in their industrial music and display politically provocative aesthetics.
 Front 242 was also known for adding a futuristic military influence to their music too.
 Boyd Rice and Douglas P., the noise and neofolk pioneers, respectively, adopted such attitude at several occasions to its extreme.
 Allerseelen, either through ritual hymns or alchemical folklore followed in the same vein.
 Similarly militant but less provocative and more esoteric were the heroic choral outputs of ACTUS.
 Les Joyaux de la Princesse developed the genre further, offering a particularly mesmerizing style of dark ambient intermingled with historical samples, speeches and interbellum chansons.
 The Moon Lay Hidden Beneath a Cloud / Der Blutharsch enriched this tradition, adding darkwave medieval melodies to the mix.
 Finally, In Slaughter Natives and Puissance expanded the genre towards orchestral and neoclassical paths, respectively.